getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 14. Enter **Product Output** as output name and then enter the **string(body('Query_OData_entities'))** as the value of the output with the help of function.
-Click on the Add button after enter the output query.
+Click on the Add button after entering the output query.

     <img src="./media/image42.png" style="width:6.26806in;height:3.775in" />